The Strategic PMO: Moving from a Support Function to a Value Creation Lever

 Resource efficiency

-• resource utilization rate
+• resource utilisation rate

-• number of over-allocated resources
+• Number of over-allocated resources

-Quality and risk
+Quality and risks

-• number and severity of incidents
+• Name and severity of incidents

-• project quality indicators
+• Project quality indicators

 Capacity and maturity

-• project manager training
+• Project manager training

 • PMO maturity level